Space shuttle Enterprise docks at New York museum home

 "It's part of our history," said New Yorker Cameron Fisher, 21.

-The crowd grew quiet and the air was filled with the creaking of the crane and beating of a helicopter circling overhead as the shuttle rose 230 feet (70 meters) into the air.
+The crowd grew quiet and the air was filled with the creaking of the crane and beating of a helicopter circling overhead as the shuttle rose 230 feet into the air.

 "It inspires people to see what human ingenuity can achieve," said British tourist Kirsty Rushen, 35.